stephenredfield/InstructorResources/DayInTheLife.md

 Keep track of all the things you do - you’ll need this when you write your list of accomplishments for your performance evaluation.
 Set your vision and goals and work towards them!

+More information can be found at [Continuing Education & Professional Development](CEandPD.html).

 ## A Night in the Life of an Online CS Teacher

 Because of the highly-connected experience of teaching online, be careful to keep a proper and healthy work/life balance.
-Carefully and clearly inform your students of to your availability.
+Carefully and clearly inform your students of to your availability, and stick to what you say.
 Consider these techniques:

-- Don’t work weekends or evenings
+- Don’t work weekends or evenings - instead, utilize TAs to cover these contact times.
 - Be careful about answering late-night email, as it may create an expectation on the part of your students as to your availability.
-Sometimes you should!
 - Use your vacation time to fully disconnect.
-Have TAs or others organized to assist while you are absent, and get away!
+Arrange ahead-of-time to have TAs or others assist with student engagement while you are absent, and get away!
-- If you have weekend deadlines, you’ll cause you and your TAs to work on the weekends - if not for grading purposes, then perhaps just for Q&A. Consider Mondays instead!
+- Weekend deadlines basically guarantee a need for weekend online presence (yours and your TAs') for Q&A. Consider Weekday deadlines instead!
+- Consult with your fellow instructors for advice, and reach out to your supervisor if you're feeling overwhelmed.

-*Reflection: How can I maintain a healthy work/life balance?*
+**_Reflection: How can I maintain a healthy work/life balance?_**